-At PwC, we define quality service as one that consistently meets the expectations of our stakeholders and which complies with all applicable standards and policies.
-An important part of delivering against this quality definition is building a culture across a network of 327,000+ people1 that emphasizes that quality is the responsibility of everyone, including our approx. 9,000+ people2 in Canada.
+At PwC, we define quality service as consistently meeting the expectations of our stakeholders and complying with all applicable standards and policies.
+An important part of our ability to deliver against this quality definition is building a culture across a network of 364,000+ people1.
+This culture of quality emphasizes that quality is the responsibility of everyone.
 Continuing to enhance this culture of quality is a significant area of focus for our global and local leadership teams and one which plays a key part in the measurement of their performance.